 Specific.
 Don’t make a lead magnet about a general topic.
 The more clearly you can articulate the benefits of your lead magnet, the easier it will be to convert your visitors into leads.
 It would be even greater if you could personalize your lead magnet to a specific lead capture page.

 Helpful.
 A lead magnet is helpful when it focuses on the customer.
 It should solve a problem, provide a unique insight, or save your prospects time.
+Another way to think of this is value–in the prospect’s eyes the lead magnet should be of equal value to what you’re asking for.

 Instantly accessible and easy to digest.
 Your lead magnet will perform best if it can be provided right away.
 It should also be easy to digest.
 Over 58% of marketers claim that short-form lead magnets, like newsletters, infographics, and checklists, make for the highest conversion rates, whereas only 41% claim that long-form lead magnets (white papers, guides, reports, etc.) make for the highest conversion rates.

 Credible.
 Ideally, your lead magnet should either establish or reinforce your company’s credibility.
 It should provide reliable information that is supported by research, interviews, and experience.
+Essentially, does it help answer their question, “Will this solve my problem?”

 Shareable.
 If the lead magnet is useful and credible, your target customers will want to share it.
 You can make it simple for people to spread the word by including social sharing buttons on your lead magnet landing page and/or linking to it from a social media ad that followers can share.

-How to Create Great Lead Magnets for Landing Pages
+How To Create Great Lead Magnets For Landing Pages

 The type of resource you provide is merely one factor in your lead magnet’s success.
 You also need to eliminate any barriers that can stop potential customers from accessing and downloading your resource.
 Here are a few tips and best practices to attract more leads: